 What does the helmet symbolize in the painting?

-The helmet in the painting may symbolize protection and valor, reflecting themes of military honor and the complexities of identity during the 17th century.
+The helmet in the painting can symbolize protection and valor, reflecting the themes of military honor and the complexities of identity during the turbulent times of the 17th century.

-How does "Man with a Helmet" reflect the characteristics of Dutch Golden Age painting?
+How does "Man with a Helmet" reflect Dutch culture of the time?

-How does "Man with a Helmet" compare to other works by Carel Fabritius?
+How does the composition of "Man with a Helmet" contribute to its impact?

-What influence did Carel Fabritius have on later artists?
+What influence did Rembrandt have on Fabritius's work?